How to Deploy a Knowledge Base Chatbot

 What is a knowledge base chatbot?

-A knowledge base chatbot is an AI-powered chatbot that answers customer questions based on information in your knowledge base.
+A knowledge base chatbot is an AI-powered chatbot that answers customer questions based on information in your company's knowledge base.
 It can sometimes be called an FAQ bot because it is summarising information that might be contained in FAQ pages.

 Are knowledge base chatbots new?